wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 		- ```
 		- echo enter a value
 		- read value # or more
-		- echo you have entered $value # ore m
+		- echo you have entered $value # or more
 		- ```
 -
 	-